-The tiny island of Ko Si Chang sits ever so peacefully just off the east coast of Thailand, and it may very well be the perfect place should you want to avoid the hustle and bustle as well as the commercialism of the more popular resorts found in the vicinity.
+The tiny island of Ko Si Chang sits ever so peacefully just off the east coast of Thailand, and it may very well be the perfect place should you want to avoid the hustle and bustle as well as the commercialism of the most popular resorts found in the vicinity.

 And I wouldn't bother looking for fast food outlets or shopping malls like the ones you find in other parts of the country either.
 That's because you won't find any of them here.
-In fact, you won't even find any motorized transport other than a few of those three-wheeled motorcycle rickshaws that are unique to the area.
+In fact, you won't even find any motorised transport other than a few of those three-wheeled motorcycle rickshaws that are unique to the area.

-While Ko Si Chang island may be small in size, it does however pack a big punch which usually happens the moment you disembark the ferry from Sriracha on the mainland.
+While Ko Si Chang island may be small in size, it does, however, pack a big punch which usually happens the moment you disembark the ferry from Sriracha on the mainland.
 But before I tell you about all the hot spots, you need to get in touch with a little of the island's fascinating history.
 But I promise not to hold you up too much as I am sure you would rather go sightseeing.

-Though Ko Si Chang has but a few beaches, most of the coastline is rather rugged so for the most part you will find it relatively quiet here.
+Though Ko Si Chang has but a few beaches, most of the coastline is rather rugged so, for the most part, you will find it relatively quiet here.
 The island once functioned as the customs checkpoint for ships bound for Bangkok, but more importantly, it was the former summer haunt of King Chulalongkorn (Rama V).

 The charming and charismatic fishing village of Tha Bon situated on the eastern side of the island is the only real town here.
 Just north of it is Saan Chao Paw Khao Yai, also known as the Chinese Temple.
 The temple itself is an enchanting hillside complex of colourfully decorated shrine caves that overlook the main town and offers great sea and cliff views.

 Inside one of the caves is a sacred stalagmite where pilgrims pay homage to a monkey god called Sun Wu-Kong.
-Legend tells us that the role of this monkey god was to guard a seventh century pilgrim named Hsuan Tsang on his travels across the Gobi Desert in China to all the way to India.
-In Thailand this monkey god is known as Heng Chia.
+Legend tells us that the role of this monkey god was to guard a seventh-century pilgrim named Hsuan Tsang on his travels across the Gobi Desert in China to all the way to India.
+In Thailand, this monkey god is known as Heng Chia.
 Don't you just love all these Thai Legends?

-Since you are here, why don't you light a few incense sticks or perhaps a candle or maybe even shake a numbered siam si stick
+Since you are here, why don't you light a few incense sticks or perhaps a candle or maybe even shake a numbered siam-si-stick

 out of one of the bright colour coded cups you'll find in the shrine.